 Welcome to the website of Epiphany Church in Newport, NH, a church dedicated to mission through outreach to the community.
-After a joyous Christmas celebration, we are now in the Season of Advent, as we prayerfully await the coming of our Lord and Savior
+After a joyous Christmas celebration, we are now in the Season of Epiphany!

 Our main weekly service has changed from Sunday at 10 am to Saturday at 5 pm!